-- Understand and apply the key concepts of event marketing, CRM, experience marketing and marketing communication. - Demonstrate an ability in developing customer relationships in experiential and digital settings by creating a CRM plan for an events organisation. - Appraise techniques that can be used to manage and analyse audience data. - Analyse audience behaviour and needs and interpret this information in order to create actionable knowledge. - Set clear objectives of using (a series of) events as a strategic marketing tool for customer relationship marketing and/or branding. - Create a plan for measuring the impact of the (series) of events by using the ROI model. - Demonstrate a critical attitude towards (academic) literature and be able to write a clear, synthesized text.
+- Understand and apply the key concepts of event marketing, CRM, experience marketing and marketing communication. - Demonstrate an ability in developing customer relationships in experiential and digital settings by creating a CRM plan for an events organisation. - Appraise techniques that can be used to manage and analyse audience data. - Analyse audience behaviour and needs and interpret this information in order to create actionable knowledge.

 In this course the students will learn how to develop customer relationships in an experiential and digital setting for an event organization and how to create a customer-centric organization.
 The principles of event marketing, CRM, experience marketing and marketing communication are synthesized whereby national and international cases are discussed in lectures, guest lectures and workshops.
 More specifically, following topics will be discussed: Introduction of marketing, CRM as a business strategy, consumer behaviour in the event industry, customer knowledge and database-analysis, CRM strategy, events as tool for brand and relationship development, internal branding, marketing communication and implementation of CRM.
 One assignment will be provided: each student writes a CRM-plan for an event organization on an individual basis.